Hgce724/yt-dlp-helper/README.md

 # yt-dlp-helper
-batch file for guiding users in the command prompt to downloading music from websites using yt-dlp.
+THIS IS NOT REQUIRED FOR yt-dlp AT ALL batch file for guiding users in the command prompt to downloading music from websites using yt-dlp.
 This is my first program that im publishing so pls tell me if something is wrong.

 please please please tell me if i got something wrong in the code